Frequently Asked Questions

 Make sure that you’ve activated your license (Settings > FacetWP > Settings).
 If you’re still not seeing updates, go to Dashboard > Updates, then click the Check again

-button.
-Sometimes WP’s update cache need to be flushed.
+link.
+Sometimes WP’s update cache needs to be flushed.

 Depending on your licence type, you can use your license up to 3 or 20 live sites.